Missouri judge vacates Lamar Johnson's murder conviction

 St. Louis Circuit Attorney Kim Gardner launched an investigation in collaboration with lawyers at the Midwest Innocence Project.
 Their investigation found misconduct by a prosecutor, falsified police reports and perjured testimony.

-The former prosecutor and the detective who investigated the case rejected Gardner's allegations, but on Tuesday, Missouri judge David Mason said he was overturning the conviction.
+The former prosecutor and the detective who investigated the case rejected Gardner's allegations, but on Tuesday, Judge Mason said he was overturning the conviction.

 In a statement after the ruling, Gardner said the decision "righted a wrong."